 - ensure that all staff, students and parents/carers are aware of our expectations surrounding confidentiality, how it works in practice and understand individual rights to confidentiality.
-The Ground rules for PD for students include: - o Keep the conversation in the room. - Be open and honest but not rude. - No put downs. - Listen to others - ensure that students are informed of the limits of confidentiality that may be offered by teachers; - use ground rules in lessons including the limits of confidentiality; - ensure that group work and teaching methods are structured in such a way as to avoid personal disclosures; - advise students where they can access confidential support; - ensure that students are informed of sources of confidential support, for example, the school nurse, counsellor, GP or local young person's advice service; - encourage students to talk to their parents or carers and give them support to do so; - staff will always follow the College's safeguarding and child protection procedures.
+The Ground rules for PD for students include: - Keep the conversation in the room. - Be open and honest but not rude. - No put downs. - Listen to others - ensure that students are informed of the limits of confidentiality that may be offered by teachers; - use ground rules in lessons including the limits of confidentiality; - ensure that group work and teaching methods are structured in such a way as to avoid personal disclosures; - advise students where they can access confidential support; - ensure that students are informed of sources of confidential support, for example, the school nurse, counsellor, GP or local young person's advice service; - encourage students to talk to their parents or carers and give them support to do so; - staff will always follow the College's safeguarding and child protection procedures. - Personal Development Lead will have full safeguarding access to ensure students needs are met in class and smaller groups where appropriate.